searetseltev/calc-poc/README.md

 - Maven: 3.8.1

 ## Modules
-There is three modules on the microservice:
+### Discovery Server
+#### Description
- - discoveryserver: This module will setup a [Netflix Eureka service registry](https://github.com/spring-cloud/spring-cloud-netflix) to register posible future microservices.
+This module will setup a [Netflix Eureka service registry](https://github.com/spring-cloud/spring-cloud-netflix) to register posible future microservices.

+### Config Server
+#### Description
- - configserver: This module will serve configurations to the microservices.
+This module will serve configurations to the microservices.
+#### External configurations
+As proof of concept, the configuration served to the `operationmanagement` microservice will be downloaded from another server.
+The configuration for the `operationmanagement` is at [https://github.com/searetseltev/microservices](https://github.com/searetseltev/microservices).

+### Operation Management
+#### Description
+This is the calculator microservice.
+Will connect to the Discovery Server and take the configuration from the Config Server.

+#### API definition and generation
+For this module, there is a `yaml` file on `src/main/resources/static/calc-api.yml` to define the API from openApi (using the specifications for `3.0.3`).
+This file is used to generate the interface for the endpoints and the necessary DTOs with the `openapi-generator` plugin automatically launched at build.

+To help testing the API, `swagger-ui` it's linked to the `calc-api.yml` to be consistent with the actual build.

- - operationmanagement: This is the calculator microservice.
-Will connect to the discoveryserver and take the configuration from the configserver.
-This module has a rest API to calculate the operations.
-For now, only can SUM and SUBTRACT, but is prepared to add more operations easily.
+The rest API has been prepared to calculate certain operations.
+For now, only can ADD and SUBTRACT, but more operations can be implemented easily.

+## Running the project
-## Execution with Maven
+### Maven
 At the microservice root, realize a `clean install`:
 `mvn clean install`

 This will realize a "clean install" downloading all the dependencies and generating the necessary files on target (including API DTOs and more).

-Now, you can execute the modules in orden:
+Now, you can execute the modules in order:
 - Go into discoveryserver path and execute: `mvn spring-boot:run`
 - Go into configserver path and execute: `mvn spring-boot:run`
 - With the two servers up, go into the operationmanagement path and execute: `mvn spring-boot:run`